Skip to Content

 To indicate that the class implementing this required interface is the one to be considered as the JitterbitConnector, annotate it with an @Connector annotation and provide the class implementing its factory.

 (An alternative to using an annotation is to specify the factory class in the manifest of the JAR file as the value of the Jitterbit-Connector-Factory-Class attribute.
-See Connector Registration for details.)
+See Connector registration for details.)

 These interfaces and their methods must be implemented: